ConsultingMD/homebrew-ih-public/README.md

 ### Testing

-To test out the setup script without affecting your actual setup, run the script at `./meta/test-setup`.
+To test out the setup script without affecting your actual setup, run the script at `./meta/test-isolated`.
 It will create a fake home directory where you can experiment with the `ih-setup` command.
-Run `./meta/test-setup reset` to purge the fake directory and create a new one.
+Run `./meta/test-isolated reset` to purge the fake directory and create a new one.

+You can test the setup script against your actual $HOME by running `./meta/test zsh` or `./meta/test bash`.
+This will start a new shell of the specified type without loading your existing .\*rc files.
+Be careful, as running steps in this mode will update your real $HOME directory with things.